barakcodes/hono-remix-adapter/README.md

 > [!WARNING]
 >
-> `hono-remix-adapter` is currently unstable.
+> `hono-react-adapter` is currently unstable.
 The API may be changed without announcement in the future.

 ## Install